Dalas121/Heir_2_The_Throne/README.md

 S08a: Isle of the Damned, part 1 (unassigned)
 - 2-skull difficulty.
 Rewards: Thug, Footpad, Poacher
-- we learn that Harper is trapped inside those catacombs where Morimerru used to be, setting up S08b (if the player chooses to go there)
+- we learn that Harper is trapped inside those catacombs where Moremirmu used to be, setting up S08b (if the player chooses to go there)
 - need a good lore reason for the undead.
 Presumably the bandits have been living there peacefully since liberty, so the undead must be new
 	- maybe Harper awakened them from down in the catacombs, or maybe something else